CS410-2015Fall/Group_29_Let-s-Do-This/client/README.md

 4. Run 'cordova platform add android'
 5. Run 'cordova build'

+##Running Locally
+You will need a local web server to run this without errors.
+* Simple method in OSX?
+  * Run 'python -m SimpleHTTPServer'
+  * Open a browser to 'localhost:8000' and navigate to the client/www folder

 ##Running on a device
 Feelin' dangerous?
 Run this bad boy on your phone!